Skip to main content

 Course summary

-This course equips you with game development skills, backed by industry standard practices.
-Work in our Game Development Lab, using game engines, console gamepads, flight/vehicle controls, and VR devices.
-Build a portfolio of games that demonstrate your expertise in gameplay programming and player experience design.
+This course equips you with game development skills, backed by industry-standard practices.
+You'll work in our Game Development Lab using game engines, console gamepads, flight/vehicle controls, and VR devices.

-Develop games for platforms such as PC, mobile, and VR while working with other students as part of a games studio environment.
-Become adept in games programming using industry relevant languages and mathematical concepts through popular game engines.
+You'll develop games for platforms such as PC, mobile, and VR while working with other students as part of a games studio environment.
+You'll become adept in game programming and use industry-relevant languages and mathematical concepts through popular game engines.

 In your final year, you'll undertake a major individual project with research-active staff.
 This adds to your hands-on experience and, in some cases, could lead to a job offer.